-This document describes the process for getting interest groups onto the schedule for the Pacific Yearly Meeting Annual Session.
-For Annual Session 2020 the deadline for proposals is Sunday, March 8, 2020.
+This page describes the process for getting interest groups onto the schedule for the Pacific Yearly Meeting Annual Session.
+For Annual Session 2021 the deadline for proposals is Sunday, March 7, 2021.

-- Proposal Process description as a PDF (basically, this page as a .pdf).
+- Proposal Process description as a PDF (out of date, but basically last year’s version of this page as a .pdf).

 - Annual Session General Information

 - Annual Session 2021 Information (will contain Clerk’s Call to AS 2021 and other advance information)

 Interest groups (IGs) at Annual Session (AS) are usually sponsored by committees of the Yearly Meeting (YM) or by representatives (to the YM from other organizations or to other organizations from the YM).
 The numbers of IG time slots allocated to each committee are as follows: